ngducphat1506/agent-protoytype/README.md

 - Filter features with `relevance_score` > 20% (threshold).
 5. Sort Results: Sort filtered features by `relevance_score` (descending).
 6. Generate Output: Create JSON output with `suggested_solutions` and a static `summary`.

+#### Matching Approach
+- Method: Keyword-based matching.
+  - Tokenize `pain_point` into words ("struggling to collect customer feedback" → ["struggling", "collect", "customer", "feedback"]).
+  - Compare with `keywords` and `pain_points_addressed` of each feature.
+  - Calculate `relevance_score` = (number of matching tokens / number of pain point tokens) * 100.
+  - Example: For pain point "We're struggling to collect customer feedback consistently after a purchase" and feature "Automated Post-Purchase Surveys", matching tokens ["collect", "feedback", "purchase"] yield a high score.
+- Threshold: Only include features with `relevance_score` > 20% to filter irrelevant matches.
+- Sorting: Results are sorted by `relevance_score` to prioritize the best matches.

+#### Rationale
+- Keyword matching: Simple, fast, and effective for the small feature set (5 features).
+It leverages keywords and pain_points_addressed for accurate matching.
+- Threshold (20%): Ensures only relevant features are returned, avoiding noise.

 ## Usage
 Run the agent via command line with JSON input: